- This event has passed.

-Presentations will run throughout the day, with a break for lunch on your own in Downtown Frederick.
+Presentations will run throughout the day, with a break for lunch.
 Tickets are $50 for Museum members and Blue and Gray Hospital Association members and $60 for the general public.
 Registrants will receive a link for the workshop the day prior to the event.

 Tentative Schedule of Events: